Azure/aoai-apim/README.md

 # Best Practices

-### 1. HTTP Return Codes/Errors:
+1. HTTP Return Codes/Errors:
-As described in the Special Sauce section above, you can use retries with exponential backoff for any 429 errors, as described in the [APIM Retry Policy document](https://learn.microsoft.com/en-us/azure/api-management/retry-policy).
+As described in the Special Sauce section above, you can use retries with exponential backoff for any 429 errors, based on the [APIM Retry Policy document](https://learn.microsoft.com/en-us/azure/api-management/retry-policy).

-However, as a best practice, you should always configure error checking on the size of prompt vs the model this prompt is intended for.
+However, as a best practice, you should always configure error checking on the size of prompt vs the model this prompt is intended for, first.
 For example, for GPT-4 (8k), this model supports a max request token limit of 8,192.
 If your prompt is 10K in size, then this will fail, AND ALSO any subsequent retries would fail as well, as the token limit size was already exceeded.
 As a best practice, ensure the size of the prompt does not exceed the max request token limit immediately, prior to sending the prompt across the wire to the AOAI service.